The importance of power and sample size estimation for study design and analysis.

 Power calculations tell us how many patients are required in order to avoid a type I or a type II error.

 The term power is commonly used with reference to all sample size estimations in research.
-Strictly speaking “power” refers to the number of patients required to avoid a type II error in a comparative study.
+Strictly speaking “power” refers to the probability of avoiding a type II error in a comparative study.
 Sample size estimation is a more encompassing term that looks at more than just the type II error and is applicable to all types of studies.
 In common parlance the terms are used interchangeably.

 WHAT AFFECTS THE POWER OF A STUDY?